CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 Ansible is an IT automation tool.
 It can configure systems, deploy software, and orchestrate more advanced tasks [ansible website]
 With ansible it is possible to install python dependencies and system dependencies.

+“The approach is characterized by scripting, rather than documenting, a description of the necessary dependencies for software to run, usually from the Operating System [...] on up” [Clark berkley’s common scientific compute environments for research and education]

 With ansible you write an ansible playbook that executes a set of tasks.
 Each task is idempotent.